 9.DIVERSITY OF LIFE FORMS:

-A. Principles & methods of taxonomy: Concepts of species and hierarchical taxa, biological nomenclature, classical & quantitative methods of taxonomy of plants, animals, and microorganisms.
+A. Principles & methods of taxonomy: Concepts of species and hierarchical taxa, biological nomenclature, classical & quantitative methods of the taxonomy of plants, animals, and microorganisms.

-B.Levels of structural organization: Unicellular, colonial and multicellular forms.
+B.Levels of structural organization: Unicellular, colonial, and multicellular forms.
 Levels of organization of tissues, organs & systems.
 Comparative anatomy, adaptive radiation, adaptive modifications.

 C. Outline classification of plants, animals & microorganisms: